sachin-pikle/aura-tutorials/README.md

 ## Introduction

-This is a tutorial for training of our microservices platform
+This is a simple tutorial for microservices training

 ## High level spec